FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Color=Clicking this opens a menu that allows you to change the colour or texture of the chess board.
 This button appears on the top bar in a game page.

-Rating range=Below this is a slider that lets you chee
+Rating range=Below this is a slider that lets you choose the accepted player ratings.
+The message appears in the "Create a game" (http://lichess.org/#hook) and "Filter games" menus.

 Give %s seconds=